-Patients and family members can be seen wearing zebra striped clothes and using accessories adorned with black and white stripes.
-Children identify with zebras and it has been a way for children with PI to describe their disease to others—they are like zebras.
+People with PI, along with their family and friends, can be seen wearing zebra striped clothes and using accessories adorned with black and white stripes.
+All ages identify with zebras, and it has been an especially good way for children with PI to describe their disease to others—they are like zebras.

 TZ the IDF Zebra – Official Mascot of the Immune Deficiency Foundation